 Don't pump the brakes.
 Just hold the brake pedal down and let anti-lock work for you.
 You may feel the brakes vibrate, or you may notice some noise, but this is normal.
-On vehicles with four-wheel drive, your anti-lock brakes work at all times -- whether you are in two-wheel drive or four-wheel drive.

 Braking in Emergencies

 Use your anti-lock braking system when you need to.
 With anti-lock, you can steer and brake at the same time.
 In many emergencies, steering can help you more than even the very best braking.